 Internal school account purchases must be supported by a properly executed purchase request and authorization for payment by the Principal.
 04.312

 Bidding procedures shall conform to the Model Procurement Code, KRS 45A.345 – KRS 45A.460.
-District small purchase procedures may be used for any contract in which the aggregate amount does not exceed $40,000.00.
+District small purchase procedures may be used for any contract in which the aggregate amount does not exceed $50,000.00.
+Beginning on January 1, 2030, and then every five (5) years thereafter the small purchase maximum shall be increased by $10,000.
 For additional assistance, coaches should contact the District Treasurer in the Central Office.
 04.32

 Expense Reimbursement